Manga: Gokukoku No Brynhildr

 - Nipple and Dimed: Despite the fact it's a Lynn Okamoto manga, he averts this trope.
 The uncensored anime plays it straight, however.

-- No Name Given: The man and woman (apparently Kana's sister) who investigate Vingulf in the post-Valkyria arc are still unnamed after more than a dozen chapters of regular presence.
+- No Name Given: The man and woman (apparently Kana's sister) who investigate Vingulf in the post-Valkyria arc are still unnamed after more than twenty chapters of regular presence.
 Chances are this is deliberate (remember Elfen Lied).

 - Nothing Is Scarier: The Magic Users are told that on their harness the first button cancels their magic for 1 hour, the second button kills them, but are not told what the third button does.
 They are only told it is a Fate Worse Than Death.

 - Omniscient Council of Vagueness: The Big Bad owner of Vingulf is working for some spooky old men in a foggy holographic room who make vague doomy proclamations.

 - Person of Mass Destruction: Several of the witches are capable of doing this.